josaputra15/freighter-fighter/api_reference.md

 ## Guess/Hit Map
 2d array
-- O's in empty spaces
+- 0 in empty spaces
-- X's in missed guesses
+- 97 in missed guesses
-- H's in hits
+- 98 in hits
-- D's in destroyed slots
+- 99 in destroyed slots

 # Functions